oreillyross/greedyant/README.md

 # greedyAnt
 A demo project to show off my React, GraphQL, PostgresSQL, CSS3, HTML5 skills.

-This project built using NextJS, is a dynamic progressive web app.
+This project is built using React, and is a dynamic progressive web app.